 Figure 1.
 Distribution of E3 ligases in normal tissues

-Most PROPACs developments utilize ligands that recruit E3 ligases, which is widely expressed in tumors and normal tissues, and these PROPACs can cause off-target toxicity if the target protein of interest is not tumor-specific.
-The identification of those E3 ligase that are enriched in tumors but very low in normal tissues will facilitate the development of tumor-specific/selective PROPACs.
+Most PROTACs developments utilize ligands that recruit E3 ligases, which is widely expressed in tumors and normal tissues, and these PROTACs can cause off-target toxicity if the target protein of interest is not tumor-specific.
+The identification of those E3 ligase that are enriched in tumors but very low in normal tissues will facilitate the development of tumor-specific/selective PROTACs.

 As an experienced service provider in biological research and drug discovery, Profacgen provides E3 ligase development including single-subunit E3 ligases, multi-subunit E3 ligase complexes, tissue specific E3 ligases, and other target proteins development services.
 With the comprehensive advanced platform, Profacgen offers our clients a one-stop PROTAC development services.
 Please feel free to contact us for more information.